opencloud-eu/ios/enterprise/register/README.md

 sudo bundle exec registerOwncloudApp.rb
 ```

-The script will guide you to enter all needed values to setup all informations to register all targets for the ownCloud app to your Apple Developer account.
+The script will guide you to enter all needed values to setup all informations to register all targets for the OpenCloud app to your Apple Developer account.